-There are currently two tree preservation ordinances active in New Braunfels.
-Both ordinances include a process for the removal of protected trees.
-The first is found in Chapter 144 Zoning, Subsection 5.3.
+Subsection 5.3.
 The ordinance was first adopted in 1999, and though there have been several amendments over the past 22 years, the ordinance remains largely unchanged.
 The ordinance includes a process for the removal of protected trees on commercial properties only, while residential properties are exempt from the ordinance.
 This ordinance already applies to any commercial properties located within the City's four Historic Districts.

 The second tree preservation ordinance is found within Chapter 34 Vegetation Protection Code of the Veramendi Development & Design Control Document (DDCD).
-The DDCD was adopted in 2013 and has received several updates since.
-Chapter 34 only applies to the Veramendi WCID area.
+The DDCD was adopted in 2013 and applies only to the Veramendi WCID area.
 The DDCD requires that a preliminary tree survey, a tree replacement plan, and a tree protection plan be submitted at the time of a Veramendi Sector Plan or when a building permit is submitted.
 Chapter 34 includes a program for off-site replacement of protected trees, and a payment in lieu of replacement should replanting not be possible.